How a Simple Vintage Galvanized Bucket Makes the Perfect Flower Container

 glass mason jars filled with water in a vintage galvanized bucket

 I place mason jars in the bucket and fill them with water.
-Placing the flowers in the jars will not only keep them hydrated but the jars will help the blooms stand upright in the bucket.
+The flowers will stay hydrated and upright in the jars, which will help them stand upright in the bucket.

 Christmas tree in a vintage galvanized bucket